 Choosing the right health and nutrition coach can be a difficult task, but it is all worth it when you start to see results.
 E-health studies have clinically proven that digital health tools, such as apps like CoachCare, can be used to help people make and maintain lifestyle changes.
 One way in which this has been particularly effective is when the technology is combined with a physical health professional - a hybrid model of care.

 Patients can be given an app which connects them to a personal health coach.
 The health coach works with the patient to set a personalized plan to make lifestyle changes.
 Through the app the patient can then track their progress by logging metrics such as their food intake, physical activity levels, sleep, and water intake.
-The health coach can oversee the patients’ progress and have video and text consultations to keep the individual on track to reaching their goals.
+The health coach can use the appointment scheduling app to oversee the patients’ progress and have video and text consultations to keep the individual on track to reaching their goals.

 In order to get the best results, it is important to choose the right coach who is also available through a digital health outlet!